ReviewMyContract.aiReview My Contract

 "NOTICE OF IMMUNITY: Pursuant to 18 U.S.C. § 1833(b), an individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that is made (A) in confidence to a Federal, State, or local government official, either directly or indirectly, or to an attorney, solely for the purpose of reporting or investigating a suspected violation of law; or (B) in a sealed complaint or other document filed in a lawsuit or other proceeding.
 This Agreement does not prohibit any party from making disclosures that are protected under the DTSA."

-Three federal statutes significantly shape NDA enforceability regardless of what the contract says.
+Four federal statutes and regulatory frameworks significantly shape NDA enforceability regardless of what the contract says.

-Defend Trade Secrets Act (DTSA), 18 U.S.C. §§ 1831-1839.
-The DTSA, enacted in 2016, created the first federal civil cause of action for trade secret misappropriation, supplementing (but not preempting) state UTSA claims.
+Defend Trade Secrets Act (DTSA), 18 U.S.C. §§ 1831–1839.
+The DTSA, enacted May 11, 2016, created the first federal civil cause of action for trade secret misappropriation, supplementing (but not preempting) state UTSA claims.
 Key implications for NDAs:

-— *Whistleblower immunity (18 U.S.C. § 1833(b)):* The DTSA requires employers to include the immunity notice in any NDA with employees or contractors that is signed after May 11, 2016.
-The immunity protects individuals who disclose trade secrets to government officials or attorneys for purposes of reporting suspected violations of law.
-Critically: employers who do not include the immunity notice in their NDAs lose the ability to seek exemplary damages and attorney's fees under the DTSA — a major enforcement limitation.
+— *Whistleblower immunity (18 U.S.C. § 1833(b)):* The DTSA requires employers to include the immunity notice in any NDA with employees or contractors signed after May 11, 2016.
+Employers who omit this notice lose the ability to seek exemplary damages (up to 2x actual damages under § 1836(b)(3)(C)) and attorney's fees — a major enforcement limitation.
+The notice must appear in every covered NDA or in any policy document that employees are required to acknowledge.

 NLRA Section 7 Rights.
-The National Labor Relations Act protects employees' rights to engage in "concerted activity for mutual aid or protection."
-The National Labor Relations Board has consistently held that overbroad confidentiality policies that restrict employees from discussing wages, working conditions, or workplace grievances violate Section 7 — even when framed as NDAs or confidentiality agreements rather than explicit gag orders.
+The National Labor Relations Act protects employees' rights to engage in "concerted activity for mutual aid or protection" (29 U.S.C. § 157).
+The National Labor Relations Board has consistently held that overbroad confidentiality policies restricting employees from discussing wages, working conditions, or workplace grievances violate Section 7 — even when framed as NDAs or confidentiality agreements.
 Key applications:

-— NDAs that prohibit employees from discussing their compensation with coworkers are presumptively unlawful under the NLRA. — Policies that restrict employees from sharing information about workplace harassment, safety violations, or other working conditions with coworkers or the NLRB are unenforceable. — Section 7 rights apply to non-union employees in the private sector.
-Government employees and supervisors (as defined by the NLRA) are not protected.
+— NDAs that prohibit employees from discussing compensation with coworkers are presumptively unlawful under NLRA Section 7. — Policies restricting employees from sharing information about workplace harassment, safety violations, or other working conditions with coworkers or the NLRB are unenforceable. — Section 7 rights apply to non-union employees in the private sector.
+Government employees and supervisors (as defined by the NLRA) are not covered. — The NLRB's 2023 McLaren Macomb decision extended Section 7 protection to confidentiality provisions in severance agreements, holding that broad confidentiality clauses in severance agreements that prevent employees from discussing terms with coworkers violate the NLRA.

 NLRA Section 7 and the #MeToo Intersection.
-Following high-profile criticism of NDAs used to conceal workplace harassment, the NLRB and Congress have significantly strengthened the Section 7 analysis for NDAs.
-The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (2022) prohibits mandatory pre-dispute arbitration for sexual harassment claims; separately, the NLRB's General Counsel guidance prohibits overbroad confidentiality requirements in settlement agreements that restrict employees from discussing resolved harassment claims with coworkers.
+The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (2022) prohibits mandatory pre-dispute arbitration clauses for sexual harassment claims; separately, NLRB guidance prohibits overbroad confidentiality requirements in settlement agreements that restrict employees from discussing resolved harassment claims with coworkers.

 What to Do

-For employers drafting NDAs: include the DTSA whistleblower immunity notice in every NDA signed by employees or contractors after May 2016 — failure to do so forfeits enhanced DTSA remedies.
-Include an explicit NLRA carve-out permitting employees to discuss wages and working conditions.
-For employees reviewing NDAs: if the NDA does not include the DTSA immunity notice, the employer cannot obtain exemplary damages or attorney's fees under the DTSA — a significant enforcement limitation in your favor.
-Any NDA that purports to prevent wage discussions with coworkers violates the NLRA and is unenforceable regardless of what it says.
+For employers: include the DTSA whistleblower immunity notice in every NDA signed by employees or contractors after May 2016 — failure forfeits enhanced DTSA remedies.
+Include explicit NLRA carve-outs permitting employees to discuss wages and working conditions.
+Include an SEC Rule 21F-17 carve-out protecting communications with the SEC.
+For employees: if the NDA lacks the DTSA immunity notice, the employer cannot obtain exemplary damages or attorney's fees — a significant enforcement limitation.
+Any NDA purporting to prevent wage discussions with coworkers violates the NLRA and is unenforceable.

 NDA Duration and Survival — Market Norms by Industry